 - 1 tsp sea salt

-Storage: Airtight, 2 weeks.
+Storage: Airtight container, 2 weeks.

 3. Raw Granola

 Better than baked — chewier, nuttier, and keeps enzymes intact.
+This becomes a meal in itself with nut milk poured over.

 Ingredients: